 What Gets Evaluated

-The trust score incorporates multiple signal categories:
+The trust score incorporates multiple signal categories, each contributing a weighted component to the final composite score:

 Benchmark Results